Planck 2015 results. XIII. Cosmological parameters: Extensions to the base CDM model

 \subsubsection{Constraints on the total mass of active neutrinos}

-Detection of neutrino oscillations has proved that neutrinos have mass \citep[see e.g.,][for a review]{Lesgourgues:2006}.
-The \planck\ base \LCDM\ model assumes a normal mass hierarchy with $\sumnu \approx 0.06\,\eV$ (dominated by the heaviest neutrino mass eigenstate) but there are other possibilities including a degenerate hierarchy with $\sumnu\ga 0.1\,\eV$.
-At this time there are no compelling theoretical reasons to prefer strongly any of these possibilities, so allowing for larger neutrino masses is perhaps one of the most well-motivated extensions to base \LCDM\ considered in this paper.
-There has also been significant interest recently in larger neutrino masses as a possible way to lower $\sigma_8$, the late-time fluctuation amplitude, and thereby reconcile \planck\ with weak lensing measurements and the abundance of rich clusters (see Sects.~\ref{sec:additional_data} and \ref{subsec:data_summary}).
-Though model dependent, neutrino mass constraints from cosmology are already significantly stronger than those from tritium beta decay experiments \citep[see e.g.,][]{Drexlin:2013}.
+Detection of neutrino oscillations has proved that neutrinos have mass (see, e.g., \citealt{Lesgourgues:2006} and \citealt{NakamuraPetcov2014} for reviews).
+The \planck\ base \LCDM\ model assumes a normal mass hierarchy with $\sumnu \approx 0.06\,\eV$ (dominated by the heaviest neutrino mass eigenstate) but there are other possibilities, including a degenerate hierarchy with $\sumnu\ga 0.1\,\eV$.
+At this time there are no compelling theoretical reasons to strongly prefer any of these possibilities, so allowing for larger neutrino masses is perhaps one of the most well-motivated extensions to base \LCDM\ considered in this paper.
+There has also been significant interest recently in larger neutrino masses as a possible way to lower $\sigma_8$ (the late-time fluctuation amplitude), and thereby reconcile \planck\ with weak lensing measurements and the abundance of rich clusters (see Sects.~\ref{sec:additional_data} and \ref{subsec:data_summary}).
+Though model dependent, neutrino mass constraints from cosmology are already significantly stronger than those from tritium $\beta$-decay experiments \citep[see, e.g.,][]{Drexlin:2013}.

 Here we give constraints assuming three species of degenerate massive neutrinos, neglecting the small differences in mass expected from the observed mass splittings.
 At the level of sensitivity of \Planck\ this is an accurate approximation, but note that it does not quite match continuously on to the base \LCDM\ model (which assumes two massless and one massive neutrino with $\mnu=0.06\,\eV$).
 We assume that the neutrino mass is constant, and that the distribution function is Fermi-Dirac with zero chemical potential.